 Despite all the research that you may do before making the call, the sad fact remains that residents in nursing homes are vulnerable to abusive nursing home staff members, whether by intentional abuse or neglect.

 In such cases, injured residents have the right to demand compensation for their losses.
 An Indiana, PA nursing home abuse lawyer could help investigate incidents of nursing home abuse and fight to hold negligent nursing homes responsible for injuries sustained while under their care.
-Reach out to a compassionate personal injury attorney today.
+Reach out to a compassionate Western, PA personal injury attorney today.

 Nursing homes occupy a unique position in our society.
 They perform the dual functions of being permanent housing for millions of senior citizens while at the same time providing skilled nursing care for everything from dietary needs, bathing, the administration of medication, to physical therapy.